1242509682/RoleSelection/README_EN.md

 ## Update Log

 ```
+v1.0.2
+Added database storage logic and its corresponding command: /rl db
+When 'Data Storage' is enabled, you need to enter /rl number twice to normally change roles.
+The first entry initializes; when opening the /rl command menu, a corresponding prompt will be seen.
+After initialization ends, the menu page will display the current character status normally.
+Added 'Item Table Exemption'.
+Configuration options now include armor accessories slots 1-3:
+This configuration option is only used for presetting initial equipment (the first 3 are armors and the next 7 are accessories).
+There is a 2-second role-changing delay upon switching roles, which requires the player to move or attack to take effect (designed to correctly save the current character state).
+Fixed the bug where changing roles would clear the player's inventory.
+Disabling 'Use Database Storage' only sets the default role in the configuration items and clears all current items instantly (and it is done immediately).

 v1.0.1
 Fixed the bug where characters had no equipment when selected.
 Fixed the bug where setting buffs would apply to all characters.